List of One Life to Live characters introduced between 1968–1979: Bert Skelly

 Bert Skelly is a fictional character on the ABC Daytime soap opera One Life to Live.
 The role was originated by Wayne Jones in 1969, and subsequently played by Herb Davis from 1969 until the character's last appearance in 1972.

 Dave Siegel

 Dave Siegel is a fictional character on the ABC Daytime soap opera One Life to Live.
-The role was played by actor Allan Miller from the series debut in July 1968 through the character's onscreen death December 13, 1972.
+The role was played by actor Allan Miller from July 19, 1968 through the character's onscreen death December 13, 1972.

 The Jewish husband of Eileen Riley and brother-in-law to original male protagonist Joe Riley, attorney Dave Siegel is first introduced just after the series debut in July 1968, and provides regular legal defense to more dynamic series character during his appearance.
 In 1972, Dave manages to get Steve Burke acquitted for the accidental death of his secretary Marcy Wade.
 Unbeknownst to Dave, the crucial evidence comes from Joe, who was presumed dead.
 Eileen and close friend Vince Wolek (Antony Ponzini) never give up hope on Joe's impending return, and she is overjoyed when he finally reappears.
 Dave dies onscreen of a heart attack, leaving Eileen devastated.